July 26, 2024

 With Report Pundit, you get 30+ ready-to-use reports on Sales and Orders.
 Plus, you get insights with data on refunds, draft orders, staff performance, and much more, giving you a complete store view in one place.

 Report Pundit includes all the reports Shopify provides, plus a library of additional prebuilt reports you can generate (we’ll cover these below).
-The key difference is that with Report Pundit you can customize reports, add custom properties, metafields, and third party data, automate delivery and scheduling, all of which Shopify’s native reports do not support.
+The key difference is that with Report Pundit, you can customize reports, add custom properties, metafields, and third-party data, automate delivery and scheduling, all of which Shopify’s native reports do not support.

 After creating a report, you can schedule it to be delivered anytime in the file format and destination you want.
 You can also connect third-party apps to include sales and other store data directly in your reports.